-The results reported here on lead and copper are from tests performed in 2015 at a targeted group of homes served by Memphis Light, Gas and Water in areas of Memphis and Shelby County.
-Sampling was not required in 2017.
-The most recent data collected is shown.
+The results reported here on lead and copper are from tests performed in 2018 at a targeted group of homes served by Memphis Light, Gas and Water in areas of Memphis and Shelby County.
+Shown is the most recent data collected.

 Fifty homes, most of which had some lead plumbing constituents, were tested.
 Out of that number, only three sites exceeded the lead action level and none exceeded the copper action level.
 The samples were collected after six to eight hours of no water usage.
-The 90th percentile result for lead was 8.63 ppb and the 90th percentile result for copper was 0.33 ppm.
+The 90th percentile result for lead was 8.72 ppb and the 90th percentile result for copper was 0.30 ppm.